Discovery and Learning

 Name: Oleta (Volunteer Coordinator)

 Work Experience with the Team

-Here at the National Marine Aquarium, we pride ourselves in providing the opportunity for young people to experience working in our Discovery and Learning Team, supporting us in achieving our aim of ‘Driving Marine Conservation through Engagement’.
+Here at the National Marine Aquarium, we pride ourselves in providing the opportunity for young people to experience working in our Discovery and Learning Team, supporting us in achieving our aim of ‘Connecting people with our Oceans’.
 Pupils get the opportunity to communicate with members of the public, teach them about a wide variety of marine life and to educate visitors on marine conservation issues.
 They are also provided with the opportunity to shadow the teaching of school groups and to carry out some independent project work suited to their area of interest.
 Through such activities students are able to improve their presentation skills, gain confidence in communicating with others and experience working as part of a team.
 The placement also allows pupils to become more aware of the variety of careers open to someone with a Marine Biology/Zoology qualification.

 Please note: The work experience placements we have on offer are only designed for pupils who have been requested to find a placement by their school and who are between the ages of 14-17.
 We only take on one student per placement so that we can dedicate time to ensuring they get the most out of their time with us.
 The placements take place during term time and last one week only.

 If this sounds like an opportunity you would be interested in, please send us a CV and letter stating why you would like a placement here.
 You can email these documents to email@example.com, or alternatively you can post them to the following address: